 We can presume that current scientific estimates of the energy in the universe are way off because science has not considered several large categories of energy: a) spacetime gas itself, and b) that the cores of dense black holes do not fully participate in gravity.
 However, the energy contained in a true Planck core is extremely large.
 The open question is then whether massive black holes truly develop a Planck core, or if the core is simply at such high energy and pressure that, under the proper conditions, it can breach the event horizon at the poles or in a massive collision.

 Interestingly, there is a precedent for the value joules, but it has been calculated as the the energy density of a cubic meter of vacuum!

 Using the upper limit of the cosmological constant, the vacuum energy of free space has been estimated to be joules per cubic meter.
 However, in both quantum electrodynamics (QED) and stochastic electrodynamics (SED), consistency with the principle of Lorentz covariance and with the magnitude of the Planck constant suggest a much larger value of joules per cubic meter.
 This huge discrepancy is known as the cosmological constant problem.Wikipedia

 GR-QM era science does not understand that spacetime is composed of matter-energy particles which form a superfluid gas almost everywhere in the universe.
-And without understanding that spacetime is matter-energy particles, of course they don’t realize that spacetime gas has a temperature.
-At the highest temperature of spacetime matter-energy, it changes phase into a Planck particle core at joules per cubic meter.
+And without understanding that spacetime is matter-energy particles, they of course fail to realize that spacetime gas has a temperature.
+At the highest temperature of spacetime matter-energy, this gas changes phase into a Planck particle core at joules per cubic meter.
 Perhaps the cosmological constant problem is solved by realizing that spacetime is a gas with a temperature, and that the two estimates of vacuum energy are at vastly different temperatures.

 J Mark Morris : San Diego : California